towerUS/software-engineer-in-test/README.md

 <b>Responsibilities</b>

-Contributing to the architecture, design, and implementation of an automated testing framework to reduce time to market and increase the quality of our product
+Contributing to the architecture, design, and implementation of an automated testing framework to reduce time to market and increase the quality of our product <br>
 Working closely with software developers, testers and stakeholders globally to refine technical requirements for the test framework
-Designing technical testing strategies and heuristics for heavily integrated applications Creating and maintaining specification documents for the automation framework Qualifications
+Designing technical testing strategies and heuristics for heavily integrated applications Creating and maintaining specification documents for the automation framework

+<b>Qualifications</b>

 Bachelor’s or Master’s degree in Computer Science or a related field At least 3 years of experience programming in Python (2 or 3)